mwanta/protein-viewer/README.md

 The frontend will start on http://localhost:5173

 ### Docker Compose
-To run both services together with Docker:
+To run all services (frontend, backend, and database) together with Docker:
 ```
 docker compose up --build
 ```
 The app will be available at http://localhost

 ## Cloud Deployment
-Infrastructure is managed with Terraform and deployed to AWS ECS/EC2
+Infrastructure is managed with Terraform and deployed to AWS ECS/EC2 with an RDS PostgreSQL database.

 ### Spin Up Infrastructure
 ```